| Criterion | DIY | QuotaClub |

 - You have time on your side and the messy-middle slowdown doesn’t cost you much in opportunity cost

-- The cost of a paid programme would meaningfully strain your finances
+- The cost of paid 1:1 help would meaningfully strain your finances

 QuotaClub makes sense if: